Followers

 British bombard Fort Mifflin

-But Neptune's favor for Somerset ended when she ran aground off of Provincetown in 1778.
-Over 100 of her men were taken prisoner by angry locals who forced them to walk back to Boston, a distance of over 125 miles!
-The wreck of the Somerset revealed itself in those waters on themselves after a storm in 1886, and again in January of 2008.
+But Neptune's favor for Somerset ended when she ran aground off Provincetown in 1778.
+Over 100 of her men were taken prisoner by angry locals who forced them to walk back to Boston, a distance of more than 125 miles!
+The wreck of the Somerset revealed itself in those waters after a storm in 1886, and again in January 2008.

-Knowledge of the tides and shoals was critical in navigation around New York
+Knowledge of the tides and shoals was critical around New York

 New York, New York

-When the British drove the Continental Army from New York City in 1776, the knowledge and understanding of the waterways and islands became essential to the British.
-Although they found no lack of sympathizers with knowledge of the waters, the Americans had their share.
-And the farther the British fared from the "safe zone" of New York Island (Manhattan) and Long Island, the more tenuous the situation.
-Thwarting an attempt at naval envelopment in 1776, the rough shoreline and waters of the Bronx forced General Howe to try landing further north near Pelham.
-This gave the Americans time to shift forces to protect the Continental Army and his line of communication.
+When the British drove the Continental Army out of New York City in 1776, their knowledge of the waterways and islands became crucial.
+Although they had no shortage of sympathizers familiar with the waters, so did the Americans.
+The farther the British ventured from the "safe zone" of New York Island (Manhattan) and Long Island, the more precarious the situation became.
+In 1776, thwarting an attempt at naval envelopment, the rough shoreline and waters of the Bronx forced General Howe to try landing further north near Pelham.
+This delay allowed the Americans to shift forces to protect the Continental Army and maintain their line of communication.

-The British landed at Pelham after the rocky shoals near
+The British landed at Pelham when the shoals near

 Throg's Neck proved unmanageable

-The coves along the north shore of Long Island provided rebels the ability to slip boats in and out without (usually) risking detection.
-This enabled one of George Washington's more famous spy rings to pass intelligence across the Long Island Sound to American controlled Connecticut (where knowledge of the cost proved equally important).
-During the time of the war for independence, the great Sandy Hook was more than the peninsula we see extending from the Jersey shore today.
-The "hook" continued on across the mouth of the harbor as a massive sandbar that prevented ships of the line and frigates from passing in or out of the lower New York Bay except at high tide.
-This limited British options when needing to put ships to sea in a hurry.
-Later in the war, a French fleet gave up the notion of an attack on New York for the same reason.
+The coves along the north shore of Long Island allowed rebels to slip boats in and out without (usually) risking detection.
+This facilitated one of George Washington's more famous spy rings in passing intelligence across the Long Island Sound to American-controlled Connecticut (where knowledge of the cost proved equally important).
+During the time of the War of Independence, the great Sandy Hook was more than just the peninsula we see extending from the Jersey shore today.
+The "hook" stretched across the mouth of the harbor as a massive sandbar, preventing ships of the line and frigates from passing in or out of Lower New York Bay except at high tide.
+This limited British options when they needed to put ships to sea quickly.
+Later in the war, a French fleet abandoned the notion of an attack on New York for the same reason.

 The Carolinas

-In the Cape Fear area near Wilmington, North Carolina, superior knowledge of the coastal and inland waterways enabled the rebels to prevent reinforcements by sea and kept the critical state in American hands from February 1777 until a second invasion force of British troops arrived in 1780.
-Then began a prolonged guerrilla type war along the treacherous Cape Fear River.
-British warships patrolled, while blockade runners attempted to smuggle invaluable supplies.
-Both sides depended on local knowledge of the waterways to achieve success.
+In the Cape Fear area near Wilmington, North Carolina, superior knowledge of the coastal and inland waterways allowed the rebels to prevent reinforcements by sea, keeping the critical state in American hands from February 1777 until a second invasion force of British troops arrived in 1780.
+This marked the beginning of a prolonged guerrilla-style war along the treacherous Cape Fear River.
+British warships patrolled while blockade runners tried to smuggle invaluable supplies.
+Both sides relied on local knowledge of the waterways to achieve success.

 In the savage guerrilla war along North Carolina's coast,

-In neighboring South Carolina, local knowledge of the waterways and swamps in the low country also played a huge role in the struggle.
-The partisans along the coastal rivers proved a constant thorn in the side of the British who needed two attempts to take the port of Charleston.
-In the first attempt in 1776, famed South Carolinian William Moultrie's canny defense, and the geography of the islands and waters, held off a large British force of warships and soldiers.
-A key to his success was the use of Palmetto logs for the fort.
-The palmetto is very porous (spongy) and each time the British would fire a cannon, the ball would get stuck in the fort and not explode.
-If it did explode fort's the sand walls would fall and smother the fire.
-Confused by the fact that the fort was not burning, the British moved in closer.
+In neighboring South Carolina, local knowledge of the waterways and swamps in the Lowcountry played a significant role in the struggle.
+The partisans along the coastal rivers proved to be a constant thorn in the side of the British, who needed two attempts to capture the port of Charleston.
+In the first attempt in 1776, famed South Carolinian William Moultrie's clever defense, along with the geography of the islands and waters, held off a large British force of warships and soldiers.
+A key to his success was the use of palmetto logs for the fort.
+The palmetto is very porous (spongy), and each time the British fired a cannon, the ball would get stuck in the fort and wouldn’t explode.
+If it did explode, the fort's sand walls would collapse and smother the fire.
+Confused by the fact that the fort wasn’t burning, the British moved in closer.
 Bad idea.
-Three of his majesty's ships ran aground on a sandbar which is now the location of Fort Sumter.
-There they became sitting ducks for patriots.
-Francis Marion, who would become famous later as the “Swamp Fox," ordered the fort's guns to be turned on those ships.
-The British managed to save two of the ships but a third was lost.
+Three of His Majesty’s ships ran aground on a sandbar, which is now the location of Fort Sumter.
+There, they became sitting ducks for patriots.
+Francis Marion, who would later become famous as the “Swamp Fox," ordered the fort's guns to be turned on those ships.
+The British managed to save two of the ships, but a third was lost.

 British naval map of Sullivan Island defenses